Department of Social Policy

-I obtained my PhD in Sociology from the Universitat Pompeu Fabra, (Barcelona, Spain) in 2008 and prior to joining LSE, I worked as a Post-Doctoral Researcher at Yale University.
-I have also held visiting researcher positions at Princeton University (2006) and at the Institute of Social and Economic Research (ISER) at Essex University (2007).
+I obtained my PhD in Sociology from the Universitat Pompeu Fabra in 2008 and prior to joining LSE, I worked as a Post-Doctoral Researcher at Yale University.
+I have also held visiting researcher positions at Princeton University (2006); at the Institute of Social and Economic Research (ISER) of Essex University (2007) and as a Jemolo Fellow at the Nuffield College of the University of Oxford (2015).

-My research examines the interplay between family processes (divorce, marriage and fertility) and economic outcomes (wealth/savings, labor supply and entrepreneurship).
+My research examines the interplay between family processes (divorce, marriage and fertility) and economic outcomes (savings, labor supply and entrepreneurship).
 In my research, processes that shape family contexts over the life-course constitute a focal point for explaining both the economic behavior of households and overall inequality.

 My publications may be found in academic journals both in the field of economics; such as Journal of Human Resources, European Economic Review, Small Business Economics and in the fields of Sociology/ Demography, such as Annual Review of Sociology, Demographic Research, among others.